 First, what are your feelings about an “additional meat” that isn’t turkey at Thanksgiving?
 I’m all for it, but with such a small gathering, it’s not something I normally serve, or we’d be drowning in leftovers.

-But if I had a large family, I would absolutely serve a ham along with the Cajun turkey or roasted turkey with maple bourbon glaze!
+But if I had a large family, I would absolutely serve a ham along with the Cajun turkey or bourbon turkey!

 But for now, I’ll serve ham on it’s own for Christmas and Easter (even sliced up for an Easter charcuterie board), and always with a scoop of classic stuffing recipe and my Easter salad recipe or Easter fruit salad.